 The live nasal spray influenza vaccine is not recommended for pregnant women.
 If a family member or someone who has contact with you and your baby often gets the live nasal spray vaccine, there is no risk to you or your baby.

 Children younger than 6 months can’t be immunized with the influenza vaccine.
-Protect your baby by encouraging everyone who has contact with your baby to get immunized.
+Protect your baby by encouraging everyone who has contact with him or her to get immunized.
 People who have influenza disease may not have symptoms while they are infectious.
 It’s not enough to stay away while they are sick.
 Encourage them to get immunized.

 Author: Influenza Immunization Program, Alberta Health Services